 How Will an Atlanta DUI Lawyer Defend My Case?

-However, that doesn’t mean your Atlanta DUI attorney can’t defend you.
+However, that doesn’t mean our Atlanta DUI experts can’t defend you.
 There are a lot of defenses that may apply in your case.
 For example, if the cops had no right to stop you in the first place, all the evidence will have to be thrown out.
 If this happens, there’s a very good chance the charges will be dismissed entirely.

 One of the first things your lawyer will do is file a motion to have certain evidence suppressed.
 Suppressed evidence is the evidence the court will throw out.
 It can’t be used to help or hurt you.
 Any evidence that was obtained unlawfully will have to be suppressed.

-Your DUI attorney will demand that any tainted evidence be suppressed.
-There is a doctrine called the “Fruit of the Poisonous Tree.”
+Your DUI attorney will demand that any tainted evidence be suppressed based on a doctrine called the “Fruit of the Poisonous Tree”.
 This means that, if the traffic stop was illegal, then everything that happened afterward is also illegal.
 The tree is the traffic stop and the evidence obtained after the stop is the poisoned fruit.

 Some of the types of evidence that will suppress include: